One of my (new) favourite places in Canberra is the National Arboretum.

 We planned to visit the arboretum on our last day.
 We awoke to a washed-clean Canberra, the prolonged heat broken by a spectacular storm the night before.
 The world was shiny, sweet-smelling and much, much cooler.
 We could breathe again.

-My photos of our visit are an interesting mix of battered and bruised plants, the recent rain having injected one last blast of colour, and our daughter – hands touching everything, legs everywhere, finally able to run and jump and play without the sun beating her back indoors.
-Such a great day.
+The Arboretum didn’t disappoint.
+In drizzling rain we meandered through cactus gardens, explored the Pod Playground and hiked the cork forest.
+All around were battered and bruised plants from storm-driven rain.
+We felt lucky to catch so many on their last blast of colour.
+Our daughter – hands touching everything, legs everywhere, finally able to run and jump and play without the sun beating her back indoors.
+A great day.
 We’ll be back.

 Selamat Natal buat umat.
 Kristen di dunia pada hari ini yang merayakan.!!